kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 ```

 To make sure that the authentication works, go to incognito and copy paste the edit page.
 You can't access the page unless you are logged in with the correct account.

+Here is a link to my Github repo if you want to see the source code of this example (TODO)